vanjac/chroma-zone/README.md

-This is the source for my website [chroma.zone](http://chroma.zone), currently in its third iteration.
+This is the source for (part of) my website [chroma.zone](http://chroma.zone), currently in its fourth design iteration.

-Use `build.sh` to build.
+Use `build-v4.sh` to build.
 Requires [Pandoc](https://pandoc.org/).
 Hosted on GitHub Pages.
 More site info on the [About](http://chroma.zone/about) page.